-I finally managed to visit Skye last week.
+I finally made it to Skye last week.
 Me and my trusted companions landed at Inverness Airport on Friday afternoon and we headed towards the Isle of Skye straight away, allowing for a short stop at the local Tesco superstore.
 There is only one supermarket on the island, and it’s a Co-op, which means high prices and limited choice.
 The only other Tesco I know of is located in Ullapool.
 We filled the boot with food, wine and rum and embarked on a 3 hour journey via the Skye Bridge.
 It was already 8 pm or so when we arrived at our self-catering cottage near Dunvegan.
 As we opened the car doors we got instantly attacked by a rather horrific swarm of infamous Highland midges.
 I encountered them briefly last year during our North Coast 500 trip, but I had never seen anything like it.
 I can imagine it’s very difficult fighting these little monsters and even the best of midge sprays only help for a while.
 The locals are used to them (immune perhaps after centuries of assault) and reacted quite apathetically to our outrage.
 Now, if this was somewhere like Dubai, the sheikh would order the best scientists to come up with an artificial virus or a new innovative chemical to wipe out the midges and make it more bearable for everyone in summer months.
 This is, however, Scotland.
 You get eaten alive and develope huge ugly blisters all over your forehead – deal with it.
 No mobile signal for miles and miles – so what… Nowhere to park, narrow roads in appalling condition, lack of public toiletes, tired and overpriced hotels – if you don’t like it, go home.
 Skye, being undeniably gorgeous, attracts so many visitors that no matter how poor the infrastructure, how expensive the accommodation, how bad the midges are, the island will never run out of tourists willing to pay for it all.
 We saw lots of Americans and Japanese tourists and I suppose that most visitors never come back, which is another reason for not improving the facilities.
 Why bother – they will keep on flocking anyway year after year after year.
 In neighbouring Ireland, they managed to adapt the very popular Ring of Kerry to modern needs withough spoiling the natural beauty of the area.
-Where there is a will, there is a way.
+Where there is a will, there is a way…

 We had to sleep with all windows shut (20 degrees at night!).
 Needless to say, no aircon in the cottage and 2 fans did not help much.
 We couldn’t leave the cottage before 9 am and we had to be back inside by 6 pm, to avoid midges.
 This obviously left no room for sunrise and sunset pictures.
 Great shame, as the days are very, very long there and we lost hours of potential sightseeing because of this.
 The weather was stunning, apart from a few hours of rain on Sunday morning.
 I packed my warmest and thickest fleece, waterproofs, boots and ended up wearing none of it.
 We wanted to see the most popular locations, however most of the time there was nowhere to park, especially when a coach or a campervan or two decided to park there at the same time.
 For that reason, we only caught a glimpse of the Old Man of Storr.